qinguorui2001/tp/docs/DeveloperGuide.md

    Expected: No person is added.
 Error details shown in the status message because the peron, "Stephen Fallon", already exists in the list.

 2. Adding a person with the same email as a person in the contact list.

    1. Prerequisites: Added "Stephen Fallon" in the previous test case.
 Ensure that there are no persons named "Ah Beng".
 If not, feel free to choose a different name that is not in the contact list.

-   2. Test case: `add n/Ah Beng m/CS2100 e/E1337144@u.nus.edu t/L30`<br>
+   2. Test case: `add n/Ah Beng m/CS2100 e/E1337123@u.nus.edu t/L21`<br>
    Expected: No person is added.
 Error details shown in the status message because the email, "E1337144@u.nus.edu", already exists in the list.

 3. Adding a person while only some persons are being shown.

-   1. Prerequisites: Ensure there is at least two persons in your contact list.
+   1. Prerequisites: Ensure there are at least two persons in your contact list.
 Display a subset of persons using `find n/Stephen Fallon` command assuming Stephen Fallon is one of the persons in the contact list.
 Feel free to use the `find` command for any other persons in your contact list instead.
 Check that there are no persons named "Hawking Einstein" in your contact list.

    2. Test case: `add n/Hawking Einstein m/CS2100 e/E1337144@u.nus.edu t/L30`<br>
      Expected: "Hawking Einstein" contact information is appended to your SoC contact list.
 Details of the added contact will be shown in the status message.
 The SoC contact list will display **all** your contacts with "Hawking Einstein" appended to your contact list.

 4. Adding a person with missing compulsory fields.

       1. Prerequisites: Ensure that no person in your contact list has the name "Steve Jobs".

-      1. Some invalid formats of `add` command you can try are `add`, `add m/cs2100 n/Steve Jobs` and `add n/Steve Jobs`. <br/>
+      2. Some invalid formats of `add` command you can try are `add`, `add m/cs2100 n/Steve Jobs` and `add n/Steve Jobs`. <br/>
       Expected: No person is added.
 Error details shown in the status message due to invalid command format.

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a person while all persons are being shown.

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.